 - celery

-- green cabbage (red cabbage tastes great but the purple mixed with the yellow/orange of the turmeric can make for an interesting colour)
+- green cabbage (red cabbage tastes great but the purple mixed with the yellow/orange of the turmeric can make for an unappealing colour)

-- I also love to stir through a big handful of baby spinach at the end for even more nutrients loaded into one bowl.
+- I also love to stir through a big handful of baby spinach or chopped bok choy at the end for even more nutrients loaded into one bowl.

-If you are going to go to the expense of buying a pasture raised chicken then make sure you get the most out of it.
+If you are going to go to the expense of buying a good quality whole chicken, then make sure you get the most out of it.

 - sipping warm (great when you have a sore throat)